North Carolina Application Process, DC

 - A non-refundable application fee of $300.
 To pay by credit card click here.

-- National Board Requirements for NC Applicants.
-To be licensed in North Carolina, applicants must achieve a 375 or higher on each of the following examinations given by the National Board of Chiropractic Examiners (NBCE) Part I, Part II, Part III (WCCE), Physiotherapy and Part IV.
-National Board transcripts must be received by the NC Board office directly from the NBCE.
+- NBCE Exam Scores.
+Contact the NBCE to have your official score transcripts sent to the Board Office via the NBCE’s online delivery service.
+To be licensed in North Carolina, applicants must have passing scores on each of the following examinations given by the NBCE: Part I, Part II, Part III (WCCE), Physiotherapy and Part IV.

 Waivers for all, or part, of the National Boards are allowed as specified in the graduation date criteria below: